New Boiler Cost UK 2026

 No. It is illegal in the UK to install, repair, or service a gas boiler unless you are on the Gas Safe Register.
 Unregistered gas work is a criminal offence carrying fines of up to £6,000 or six months in prison.
 It also invalidates your home insurance and is extremely dangerous.
 Always use a Gas Safe registered engineer and check their registration number at GasSafeRegister.co.uk before work begins.

-Quote boiler jobs in 60 seconds
+Quote boiler jobs fast

 Type the spec.
 TailoredQuote writes the scope, prices, and generates a branded PDF.